Waste and Recycling

 At Local Government NSW, we help councils achieve improved waste and recycling outcomes through advocacy on key issues and representation on various state and national waste and recycling policy committees and working groups.
-We also work with the NSW Department of Planning, Industry and Environment as well as the NSW Environment Protection Authority on improved outcomes from the Waste Less Recycle More grant program.
+We also work with the NSW Department of Planning, Industry and Environment as well as the NSW Environment Protection Authority on improved outcomes from the Waste Less Recycle More grant program and on the transition to the NSW Waste and Sustainable Materials Strategy 2041.

 Local government waste and recycling management

-According to the Environment Protection Authority’s Local Government Waste and Resource Recovery Data, 47.4% of domestic waste created in NSW was diverted from landfill.
+According to the Environment Protection Authority’s Local Government Waste and Resource Recovery Data (2019-20), 43.6% of domestic waste created in NSW was diverted from landfill.

 As well as educating residents, businesses and schools on waste avoidance and recycling, some councils also manage collection trucks, and own and operate waste, recycling and resource recovery facilities.